 35. Have Full Galleries Available for Clients To Look At

-Clients love to know ahead-of-time what to expect from you and your work.
+Clients love to know beforehand what to expect from you and your work.
 Having full galleries available for clients to look at and use as a frame of reference is a great way to build trust, set expectations, and ensure everyone is happy.

 Other Tips